bjornefisk/HelixCommit/CONTRIBUTING.md

-# Contributing to GitReleaseGen
+# Contributing to HelixCommit

-Thank you for your interest in contributing to GitReleaseGen!
+Thank you for your interest in contributing to HelixCommit!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct